 The Australian Barn Owl, Tyto alba, lives all across Australia.

 Their calls vary from a breathy hiss to an unearthly shriek, and they will snap and clack their beaks during mating and threat displays.
-They sleep in well camouflaged spots during the day, so the rare call of the owl may well be your only indication that one is living near you.
+They sleep in well camouflaged spots during the day, so the rare call of the owl may be your only indication that one is living near you.

-Owls like wooded areas and if you spot some pellets around that look a bit odd and cause a stink, they could be from an owl.
+Barn owls like wooded areas and if you spot some pellets around that look a bit odd and cause a stink, they could be from an owl.
 Owls regurgitate pellets of the indigestible fur and bones of the creatures they eat.
-They’ll often do this near or inside their nest.
+They'll often do this near or inside their nest.

 Barn owls hunt by listening from a fence post or other low perch.
-They’ll also fly low to the ground to see what they can spot.
-When they hear or see dinner, they swoop onto the victim and swallow it whole.
+They'll also fly low to the ground to see what they can spot.
+When they hear or see prey, they swoop onto the victim and swallow it whole.